REIO7200/FishyRealtime/FishyRealtime/MatchmakingAPI.md

 ## Functions and Fields

 ### void JoinRandomRoom(bool createOnFail = false)
-Find all rooms on the master server, if a room is found it will join it.
+It will join a random room on the master server.
 Set createOnFail to true if you want to create a room if no room was found

 ### void JoinRandomRoom(RoomFilter filter, bool createOnFail = false)
-Find all rooms that have the specified RoomFilter, if a room is found it will join it.
+It will join a random room on the master server with the specified filter.
 Set createOnFail to true if you want to create a room if no room was found

 **Note**: If the RoomFilter's map or gamemode field is empty, that field will be ignored